cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 - SK, the corresponding secret key, an integer 0 <= SK < r.

 Definitions:
-- HKDF-Extract is as described in RFC5869, instantiated with hash H.
+- HKDF-Extract is as defined in RFC5869, instantiated with hash H.
-- HKDF-Expand is as described in RFC5869, instantiated with hash H.
+- HKDF-Expand is as defined in RFC5869, instantiated with hash H.
 - L is the integer given by ceil((1.5 * ceil(log2(r))) / 8).
 - "BLS-SIG-KEYGEN-SALT-" is an ASCII string comprising 20 octets.
 - "" is the empty string.